 Doing the right thing is having integrity regardless of bling.
 Good is declining your selfish desire when it calls with a charming ring.
 Who’s phone call will you answer; God’s or yours?
 Ring ring … one is good and one is bling.

 And I know I ought to do the right thing.
 As an Eagle Scout I know I ought to do a good turn daily.
 Slogans to help pave a pathway.
-Even miscellaneous things like eating three bags of chips in one sit makes for a gluttonous stay.
-Decisions decisions, are made each and every day.
+Even miscellaneous things like eating three bags of chips in one sit make for a gluttonous stay.
+Decisions decisions are made each and every day.

 “How ought you live today?”

 What you love will show how your moral compass sways.

 Should I hold my tongue when authority rules and remember my role as servant or challenge anyone who restrains my autonomy?
 Do I answer the call of God for Christ and others or the call of me?